ssmaddux/u3_react_Korilla_receipts/README.md

 **Optional:** render the toppings

 Add the next two receipts to state and make two more `Receipt` components so that you get a view like this.
-Some css has been implemented already for you, take a look at class names in the various css files.
+In your App.css file delete the pre-made React styles and begin designing your own
 ![korilla receipts rendered Mark](https://i.imgur.com/27V4KW8.png)

 ## Part 2: Conditionally render the receipts